Summary

 How Timecard Autofill Works

-• Open a template (or create a new one)
+Open your relevant form template (or create a new one).

 2. Generate entries during form fill (Workers)

-• Select the required filters (such as Date)
+Select the required filters (such as Date, Project and/or Cost Code)

 Depending on permissions, the team member may see their own timecard or their crew’s timecards.